 These women are also finding themselves isolated from their usual support systems.
 Friends and family might fear exposure to the coronavirus, so a mother who might typically take refuge with her children at someone else’s home is at a loss.
 And many women cannot talk freely on the phone or text from their homes because they might be monitored by their abuser.
 This impacts counseling relationships as well.
 With face-to-face appointments prohibited, I touch base with some women by phone but do not mention abuse so as not to endanger them further.
 My heart longs to support them and remind them that God sees them, but I have to be thinking about their safety first.

 But though these limitations are significant, there are still ways we can help.
 For example:

 - Be in prayer for women whose homes are not a safe place.

-- Check-in regularly with those you know.
+- Check in regularly with those you know.
 Since communication might be monitored, be creative.
 Ask the woman to call you the next time she is out for a walk or on her way to the grocery store.
 Or simply stick to safe subjects.
-Do not underestimate the value of having a conversation, sharing Scripture, and of offering emotional support.
+Do not underestimate the value of having a conversation, sharing Scripture, and offering emotional support.

 - Friends and church leaders can call the Domestic Abuse Hotline (1-800-799-7233) for a victim and see what resources or education might be available.

 - Churches might be able to place these women/children in a hotel if area shelters are full.

 - Share this blog so a victim might see it and learn ways to get help.3

 If you are a victim of domestic abuse and are reading this blog, here are some things you can do:

 - When a fight begins, move to the safest room in the house, preferably one with two exits.
 The kitchen is the worse place because it has many makeshift weapons like knives.